Questions about being a whistleblower

 - The Whistleblower Policy is long and detailed and I want to properly file a whistleblower report.
 Where do I go for help?

-UC's Whistleblower Policy (pdf) encourages employees to use the guidance provided in the policy to "blow the whistle" on "improper governmental activities," and provides a procedure for filing and addressing whistleblower complaints.
+UC's Whistleblower Policy (pdf) encourages employees to use the guidance provided in the policy to "blow the whistle" on "improper governmental activities," and provides a procedure for filing and addressing whistleblower reports.

 2. Who is a "whistleblower"?